sackh/sackh.github.io/resume.md

    * Web applications developed using web framework Flask which was used by Risk Managers in Bank of America to generate risk reports for various lines of businesses various types of reports supported are VaR, Limits, Sensitivities and Regulatory reports
    * Worked on both front-end and server-side application and batch jobs development.
+   * Technology stack: Python, Flask, Sybase, Linux.

 * **Software Engineer - [Dion Global Solutions ](https://www.dionglobal.com/), Apr 2015 - Jan 2016**

    * Post Trade processing solution for investment banks and stockbrokers across the globe.
 It provides automation of vertical processes across multiple asset classes and regions, enabling firms to efficiently adapt to market and regulatory changes.
    * It supports equities, fixed income, futures, and options.
-   * Technology stack used for this application was C++, Python, Postgres SQL, and Linux shell scripts.
+   * Technology stack: C++, Python, PostgreSQL, AWS, Linux shell scripts, Git.

 * **Software Engineer - [Amdocs Development Center India](https://www.amdocs.com/), Jul 2012 - Mar 2015**